-Yasumasa Morimura has appeared as the Mona Lisa, Marilyn Monroe, and even the artist Cindy Sherman in his exploration of art and identity.
-In this work, Morimura casts himself as Frida Kahlo, the Mexican artist known for her lush, surreal self-portraits.
-Morimura self-defines as a cross between actor and artist, transforming himself into iconic figures from pop culture or art history by using a mix of make up, costumes, painting and occasionally digital manipulation.
-The image is remarkably similar to its model (Kahlo's Self-Portrait Dedicated to Dr. Eloesser and Daughters, 1940), although the artist has modified a few details that touch on themes related to world cultures, gender, and celebrity.
-Kahlo's Mexican shawl, for example, has become a stylish Louis Vuitton wrap, and instead of fresh flowers Morimura wears a garish tiara of artificial blossoms atop his head that might resemble a Geisha's hair comb.
-Of this series Morimura said, "The various elements of Dona Frida and myself mix into a muddle and a chemical reaction occurs, creating this imaginary Frida of mine."
+Yasumasa Morimura defines himself as a cross between an actor and an artist.
+In his photographs he uses a mix of heavy makeup, costumes, painting, and digital manipulation to transform himself into iconic figures from pop culture or art history.
+He has appeared as the Mona Lisa, Marilyn Monroe, and even Cindy Sherman, and while his self-portraits are certainly homages, they also explore his own identity as an artist, touching on themes of gender, sexuality, and the culture of celebrity.
+In this work Morimura casts himself as Frida Kahlo, the Mexican artist known for her lush, surreal self-portraits.
+The photograph is remarkably similar to its model (Kahlo's Self-Portrait Dedicated to Dr. Eloesser and Daughters, 1940), but Morimura has changed a few details.
+Kahlo's Mexican shawl, for example, has become a stylish Louis Vuitton wrap, and instead of fresh flowers Morimura wears a garish tiara of artificial blossoms atop his head.
+Of this series Morimura said, "The various elements of Doña Frida and myself mix into a muddle and a chemical reaction occurs, creating this imaginary Frida of mine."
 A hand-painted backdrop further enhances the play between artist and subject, painting and photograph, imaginary and real.